 - After three years, your car's value decreases to 58% of the initial value.

 - After four years, your car's value decreases to 49% of the initial value.

 - After five years, your car's value decreases to 40% of the initial value.

 Our car depreciation calculator assumes that after approximately 10.5 years, your car will have zero value.
 Of course, you will still be able to sell it to individual buyers, but its market value will be extremely low.

-In reality, each brand and model of a car loses its value at a slightly different rate.
+In reality, each brand and model of a car loses its value at a slightly different rate; formally we say, it has its car depreciation rate.
 Still, you can use this calculator to show you what the value will be more or less after a certain time has elapsed.